 Studying away is exciting but it can also be stressful, and your student is likely to experience different emotions as he or she prepares to live in a new city.
 Students will receive guidance from NYU staff during the pre-departure process to help them prepare for travelling and studying in new surroundings, including information on culture shift, as well as logistical details like instructions on how to get from the airport to the NYU orientation location or even advice on what to pack.

 Highly qualified NYU staff are also in place at each NYU location to assist your student once at their new city.
 Each NYU center will welcome your student with an extensive orientation program to help them meet other students and adjust to the new city.
 Orientation activities are mandatory to ensure your student is prepared to have an academically successful and personally enriching experience.
 Additional social and extracurricular activities will also be scheduled throughout the semester.

 To better understand culture shift and help your student prepare for what he or she may experience during the transition from one city to another, we recommend watching a 20-minute webinar entitled "What is Culture?"

-Sometimes being abroad can make it difficult to stay in touch ─ you have to consider time differences, cost and potentially unreliable technology.
+Sometimes being abroad can make it difficult for a student to stay in touch with their family ─ you have to consider time differences, additional commitments such as academic excursions/personal travel, cost, and potentially unreliable technology that may limit access to communicating.
 Here are a few tips to help you keep in touch with your student while he or she is abroad.